SEND ME PRO TIPS!

 So if you're considering a waterfall effect (or any other premium edge option, for that matter), carefully consider the fabrication shop you're working with.
 Here are a few key indicators that you're working with a quality fabricator that can get the job done right:

 Getting a new countertop is an investment of your time and money, so familiarize yourself with the fabrication company responsible for delivering the countertop you envision.
-And if you want to give your kitchen a modern feel, a waterfall effect may be just the effect you're looking for.
+And if you crave a modern kitchen, a waterfall effect may be just what you're looking for.

 Photo courtesy of Nordic Kitchens and Baths Inc.